 Our Diversity and Unity

 We love to worship together in this diversity.
-We're proud to be a ``community of communities`` where prayer, learning and caring are nurtured within our ethnic communities as well as in parish life.
+We’re proud to be a “community of communities“ where prayer, learning and caring are nurtured within our ethnic communities as well as in parish life.
+Story of Our People

 Nurturing our families and youth

-We believe the family finances should not stand in the way of any young person eager to draw closer to God with their peers.
-Most of our young families are still establishing new homes in America, and our more established parishioners love to help them afford experiences like Catholic Youth Camp and National Catholic Youth Conference.
-Our faith formation programs on Sunday mornings are designed for parents as well as youth - with full-family faith experiences as well as classes.
+We believe that family finances should not stand in the way of any young person eager to draw closer to God with their peers.
+Most of our young families are still establishing new homes in America, and our community loves to help them afford experiences like Catholic Youth Camp, National Catholic Youth Conference, and World Youth Day.
+Our Family Faith Formation programs on Sunday mornings are designed for parents as well as youth – with full-family faith experiences as well as classes.
+Volunteer in faith formation

 Prayer of St. Ambrose